-Hey there!
-Keeping tabs on your workforce productivity level is key to running a successful business.
-But how exactly do you measure the productivity of employees’ work?
+Monitoring workforce productivity is key to running a successful business.
+But how exactly do you measure employees’ productivity?
 It’s an important question, especially if you want to increase productivity and overall output.

 How SwagMagic can help your brand?

-I’ll review the most popular techniques to quantify how much your team is getting done, compare performance over time, and even benchmark against industry standards.
+Let’s review the most popular techniques for quantifying how much your team is getting done, comparing performance over time, and even benchmarking against industry standards.
 The goal is to find the right productivity metrics to match your business needs.

-Ways to Measure Productivity of Employees – Key Metrics
+Key Metrics or Ways to Measure Productivity of Employees

 Focusing solely on output can sometimes be misleading.
 It’s possible for an employee to produce large quantities of work that might not meet the required standards.
 So, always factor in the quality of work when measuring productivity.